 During this journey, I’ve learned much about clean eating and its benefits.
 Clean eating is primarily about meal preparation and nutritious food choices.
 I’ve also experimented with some quick and easy recipes recommended by my nutritionist that accommodated my busy lifestyle.

 Within three months, I lost a total of 20 pounds and 16 inches!
 I lost the most inches from my waist; 8 inches to be exact.
 I reached a few weight plateaus during the process but, increasing my water intake and exercise was a quick resolve.

 Overall, this was a wonderful and much-needed experience.
 I decided to continue with the nutrition plan and have since exceeded my initial weight loss goal of 20 pounds!
 I’m so glad that I made my health a priority and sought the service of a nutritionist.
-My nutritionist Shlandra at Balance By Burton was very knowledgeable and my biggest cheerleader.
+My nutritionist ShLanda at Balanced By Burton was very knowledgeable and my biggest cheerleader.
 Her expertise was key to my success and I highly recommend her services.
-Click Balance By Burton to reach Shlandra on Facebook and begin your healthy nutrition journey!
+Click Balanced By Burton to reach ShLanda on Facebook and begin your healthy nutrition journey!